Scalar-induced gravitational wave from domain wall perturbation: Introduction

 \section{Introduction}

-The detections of the gravitational waves (GWs) from mergers of binary black holes since 2015 by LIGO have opened an era of GW astronomy~\cite{LIGOScientific:2016aoc}.
-Recent observations from pulsar timing arrays (PTAs) further indicate the existence of a stochastic GW background at nano-Hz band~\cite{NANOGrav:2023gor,EPTA:2023fyk,Reardon:2023gzh,Xu:2023wog}.
-Thanks to the weak interactions between GW and matter, once the GWs are produced in the early Universe, they can propagate freely without absorption or scattering by the plasma.
-Therefore, the GWs can be an ideal probe of the Universe before Big Bang Nucleosynthesis (BBN).
-There may exist plenty of GW sources in the early Universe, including the first-order phase transition, quantum fluctuations during inflation, oscillations of the cosmic string, and the annihilation of the domain walls (DWs) (see Ref.~\cite{Caprini:2018mtu} for a review).
+The detection of gravitational waves (GWs) from binary black hole mergers by LIGO in 2015 marked the dawn of GW astronomy~\cite{LIGOScientific:2016aoc}.
+Recent pulsar timing array (PTA) observations have further provided compelling evidence for a stochastic GW background in the nanohertz frequency range~\cite{NANOGrav:2023gor, EPTA:2023fyk, Reardon:2023gzh, Xu:2023wog}.
+Owing to the weak coupling between GWs and matter, GWs produced in the early universe propagate virtually unimpeded, free from absorption or scattering by the primordial plasma.
+This unique property renders GWs a powerful probe of cosmic history prior to Big Bang Nucleosynthesis (BBN), a period largely inaccessible to electromagnetic observations.
+Potential sources of such primordial GWs include first-order phase transitions, quantum fluctuations amplified during inflation, oscillations of cosmic-string networks, and the collapse of domain walls (DWs), among others (see Ref.~\cite{Caprini:2018mtu} for a comprehensive review).